Dylan-George-Field/software.georgefield.com.au/_posts/2020-5-1-mixture-six.md

   Mixture Six was a lifestyle blog based in the cultural mecha of Fitzroy, Melbourne.
 </p>
 <p>
-  The concept was devised by my High School pals Jess Johnson and Laura Mowat.
+  It was created by my High School pals Jess Johnson and Laura Mowat.
 We built mixture six together.
 I was the IT consultant and site maintainer.
 </p>
 <p>